 Big Game Coin Toss Betting With BetMGM Bonus Code SI1500

 The BetMGM bonus code SI1500 delivers up to $1,500 back in bonus bets if your first wager loses when betting on the Big Game coin toss.
-This welcome offer requires the bonus code SI1500 and gives new users a second chance on their initial bet for Saturday, Feb.
-7. Whether you're backing heads or tails, this promotion from sportsbook promos makes the opening ceremony even more exciting.
+This welcome offer requires the bonus code SI1500 and gives new users a second chance on their initial bet for Sunday's championship game.
+Check out the latest sportsbook promos available through Feb.
+8.

-How the BetMGM bonus code SI1500 works for Big Game coin toss bets
+How the BetMGM bonus code SI1500 works for Big Game coin toss betting

 New BetMGM users can claim this welcome offer by using the BetMGM bonus code SI1500 when registering their account.
-The promotion provides bonus bets equal to your stake, up to $1,500, if your first real money wager loses.
+The promotion provides bonus bets equal to your first wager amount if that initial bet loses, up to a maximum of $1,500.
 You must make a minimum $10 deposit to qualify for this BetMGM Sportsbook promo code offer.

-The coin toss market offers even odds at -102 for both heads and tails, making it an ideal target for your first bet.
-If you wager $100 on heads and the coin lands on tails, BetMGM returns your $100 stake as bonus bets.
-Should you bet $1,500 on tails and it comes up heads, you receive five bonus bets worth $300 each, totaling your full $1,500 back.
+The coin toss presents an ideal betting opportunity for this welcome bonus since the odds are nearly even at -102 for both heads and tails.
+If you place a $100 first bet on heads and the coin lands on tails, BetMGM returns your $100 stake as bonus bets.
+Should you wager the maximum $1,500 on the coin toss and lose, you receive five bonus bets worth $300 each.

 - Bonus bets expire after seven days.

-- Wagers over $50 receive five separate bonus bets worth 20% each of the original stake.
+- Wagers over $50 result in five separate bonus bets worth 20% each of your original stake.

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-How to claim the BetMGM promo code SI1500 for coin toss betting
+Steps to claim your BetMGM promo code for Big Game coin toss betting

-Getting started with this BetMGM welcome offer takes just a few simple steps before the Big Game kicks off.
+Follow these simple steps to register with BetMGM and place your first bet on the Big Game coin toss:

+- Click the registration link and enter BetMGM bonus code SI1500 during account setup.

+- Provide your personal information including name, address, email, and driver's license for identity verification.

-- Make your first deposit of at least $10 to activate the promotion.
+- Make your initial deposit of at least $10 using any accepted payment method.

+- Navigate to the Big Game betting markets and select the coin toss option.

-- Place your first real money wager on the coin toss or any other Big Game market.
+- Place your first real money wager on heads, tails, or which team wins the toss.

-- If your bet loses, receive bonus bets equal to your stake up to $1,500.
+- If your bet loses, receive bonus bets equal to your stake within 24 hours.

-- Use your bonus bets within seven days on any available markets.

-For more details about this sportsbook's features and betting options, check out our comprehensive BetMGM review.
+Read our comprehensive BetMGM review for additional details about this sportsbook's features and betting options.

 Can you legally bet on the coin toss?